vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tko-on-azure.md

 For configuration information, see [Configure SaaS Services](./tko-saas-services.md).

-**NOTE:** Optional scripting options for connecting the SaaS services will be available in the future and found directly within the [bootstraptanzu.sh](./resources/tko-on-azure/bootstraptanzu.sh)
+## <a id=deploy-user-managed-packages> (Optional) Deploy Tanzu Kubernetes Grid Packages

-### (OPTIONAL) Deploy Packages
+A package in Tanzu Kubernetes Grid is a collection of related software that supports or extends the core functionality of the Kubernetes cluster in which the package is installed.

-Once your clusters have been deployed, you may want to deploy some of the available out-of-the-box packages that come with Tanzu.
-Most of them will not be needed because of the existence of the SaaS services that are part of TKO, but for those functions and features that are not part of the TKO bundle, here are some steps for how to deploy packages such as Harbor or Pinniped.
-These packages are available for deployment within each Workload Cluster that you deploy, but they are not actually installed and working as Pods within the cluster until you perform the steps below.
+These packages are available for deployment in each workload cluster that you deploy, but they are not automatically installed and working as pods.

-**NOTE:** Please keep in mind that any cluster can be used to run the available packages.
-For the purposes of this document, we will use the name "Shared Services Cluster" to denote the cluster where these packages are to be installed.
+Tanzu Kubernetes Grid includes two types of packages, core packages and user-managed packages.

 #### Core Packages